 Pocock: “Rowing a race is an art… rowed with head power as well as hand power… all thoughts of the other crew must be blocked out.
 Your thoughts must be directed to you and your own boat.”

 Lesson 3: Excellence comes from focus.
 Anyone who has ever rowed will back this up.
 When you take time to glance at the crew next to you to see if you are beating them, you lose.
 It throws off the balance of the boat.
 The Boys had an acronym they’d repeat to themselves: MIB, “Mind In Boat.”
 It holds true in business too.
 Keep your eyes on what you’re doing.
 And an eye on where your customer is going.
 When you think too much about your rivals, you risk second-guessing your own path to greatness.

 Pocock: “Rowing is perhaps the toughest of sports.
-Once the race starts, there are no time-outs, no substitutions.
+Once the race starts, there are no time-outs, and no substitutions.
 It calls upon the limits of human endurance.
-The coach must therefore impart the secrets of the special kind of endurance that comes from mind, heart and body.”
+The coach must therefore impart the secrets of the special kind of endurance that comes from mind, heart, and body.”

 Pocock: “A boat is a sensitive thing, an eight-oared shell, and if it isn’t let go free, it doesn’t work for you.”

 Lesson 5: Empower your team with the courage to change strategy.
 The Boys learn this firsthand.
 On their way to the Olympics, they need to win a few major US collegiate races first.
 In one decisive race, coxswain Bobby Moch hangs behind rival Cal for the bulk of the race, waiting to strike as they close in on the finish.
 Coach Al Ulbrickson didn’t tell him to do this, it was definitely not part of the race plan, but Moch read the situation as it unfolded and changed strategy on the fly.
 The result; stellar strategy execution and a huge win that led to Washington’s Olympic berth.